 When I retired from the Navy, I had no intention of ever running or working out again.
 But in 2008 my daughter and I signed up for Disney's Expedition Everest.
-It was a lot harder than I though.
+It was a lot harder than I thought.
 I started tri-ing at 54 when my daughter signed me up for Danskin Triathlon 2011 as her Christmas present.
 I joined Train to Tri with Joy VonWerder and met an incredible, inspiring group of women, including Julie Eason-Smith, Christine Barnett, Judy Stevens and Beverley Lewis.
 I had to work hard on swimming, but completed the Miami Mile in April, 2014.
 Having completed 5Ks, 10Ks, 15Ks, and a few half marathons, l completed my first full marathon at Space Coast in 2014 with my husband, Ken and daughter, Stephanie.
 I became a USAT Level 1 Certified Coach in 2015 when Tri With Us was started.
 Just after Space Coast in 2105, I had a total hip replacement so I had to take a "time out" in 2016, but biked Tour de Cure, walked some 5Ks and completed Longleaf Sprint distance in October and Disney Wine & Dine 10K in November.
-Still on the bucket list is completing an olympic distance triathlon, hopefully in 2017.
+Having completed a few olympic distance aquabikes, Still on the bucket list is completing an olympic distance triathlon.
 Elise is the club organizer and coach.

 Julie Eason-Smith, an Oviedo attorney and my boss of over 10 years, did a sprint triathlon on Mother’s Day of 2011.
 She loved it and asked me to join her in doing a sprint triathlon on Mother’s Day 2012.
 I came up with excuses: I could not afford it, I could not swim, I was overweight, blah, blah, blah.
 In January of 2012, Julie was diagnosed with cancer.
 If she refused to use cancer as an excuse, what excuse could I possibly have?
 Julie tore down every objection I had: she gave me a very generous bonus to pay for good running shoes, bathing suit, goggles, swim cap, training sessions, and the registration fee; she bought me bike shorts and a bike shirt; she lent me a bike and a helmet.
 She took away every one of my excuses.
 Radiation took its toll on Julie’s energy, and eventually I had to continue the training on my own because I was already registered for the Danskin Sprint Triathlon on Mother’s Day of 2012.
 The night before the tri, Julie’s husband (Dan) let me know that the radiation was unsuccessful and Julie would require surgery and chemotherapy.
 I did not want to do the race, but Dan assured me that Julie expected me to complete the race and would be cheering me on from her hospital bed.
 I finished the race.
 It was not pretty and I was not fast, but I did it for Julie, and for me.
 Although Julie succumbed to cancer and passed away in October of 2012, she changed my life.
 I made terrific friends during training, who encourage me to keep trying and to do my best.
 Every time I do a tri, I think of Julie – I thank her for the gift and hope she would be proud of me.
 I continue to tri because I like spending time with friends who encourage me to be healthy, I like a variety in my workouts, I hate the gym, and I feel better (physically and mentally) when I exercise.